 Herbicide-tolerant and conventional (non-GM) soybean varieties are tested at several locations across Manitoba each year.
-In our annual soybean variety guide and in Seed Manitoba, the results are reported by eastern and western sites, and for the second year now, we have reported first-year soybean entries separately.
+In MPSG’s annual soybean variety guide and in Seed Manitoba, the results are reported by eastern and western sites, as well as first-year soybean entries.

 Criteria to help you select the best variety for your farm:

 - Maturity zone – Soybeans require anywhere from 105 to 125 frost-free days from planting to maturity.
 Narrow down your list of possible soybean varieties to only those suitable to your location using the maturity zones map and days to maturity.
 This is your key for what will mature before a fall frost in your region.

 - Yields – Find long-term yields in the variety description tables and 2020 yields in the yields by location tables.
 Use the highlighter test to compare statistical differences among varieties (see example below).

 - Type – For the herbicide-resistant varieties, type indicates if it is an Xtend (glyphosate + dicamba tolerant), Enlist (glyphosate + glufosinate + 2,4-D choline tolerant) or Roundup-Ready (glyphosate tolerant) variety.

 - IDC, PRR, SCN – Based on what’s most important for your farm or specific fields, next consider IDC ratings, Phytophthora root rot (PRR) resistance genes and soybean cyst nematode (SCN) resistance of varieties.

 - Protein – Find protein values for each variety at seedmb.ca.
 Genetics play a role in soybean protein levels and the environment influences what protein level will be expressed.
 However, more research is needed to understand soybean protein in Manitoba.
 It is likely that agronomic management has less of an impact on protein levels than genetics and environment.